 You have opted for external support.
 What were the reasons for this and where do you see the added value of such support?

-In 2016, we decided to work with Mercuri International as our worldwide cooperation partner for training our employees in the Festool national subsidiaries.
+We decided to work with Mercuri International as our worldwide cooperation partner for training our employees in the Festool national subsidiaries.
 To this end, we have jointly designed Festool-specific training courses and now successfully conducted more than 250 training courses in around 20 countries.
 Mercuri’s extensive experience and global presence make it the ideal partner for us.
 Regular training, discussion and hands-on practice on selected key topics under the guidance of experienced Mercuri trainers is an important part of the Sales Excellence program.